 Temperature monitoring can help management achieve their goal of minimizing heat while reducing their cooling costs.
 Cooling the servers take up lots of energy.
 The data center company can crank down the temperature as low as possible to prevent heat exposure.
 But that also means higher expenses.
 If the company has a proper temperature monitoring system, it’s easier to know the optimal temperature.
 This allows the equipment to remain cooled at a slightly higher degree.

 There are international agencies that provide guidelines as to the temperature that should be maintained.
 The U.S. General Services Administration recommends between 22°C (72°F) and 26°C (80°F).
 For Energy350, it’s 32°C (89.6°F).
 Both claimed these temperatures can achieve maximum efficiency saving up to four or five percent in energy costs.

 These temperature ranges are constantly evolving.
-Not all data centers are the same, differences in size, equipment, resources, people, etc. This is where TMDs come in useful.
+Not all data centers are the same, with differences in size, equipment, resources, people, etc. This is where TMD comes in useful.
 The data they provide is tailored to the specific setup of the data center in question.

 Temperature monitoring devices come in all shapes, sizes, and functions.
 There’s a lot in the market.
 But to sort them out and help you guide in your purchase, it’s important to understand the different types of temperature monitoring.

 Rack Level Monitoring

 Racks are expensive.
 According to Gartner’s study, the annual cost of an equipped Wintel rack is around $70,000 USD per year excluding the business and purchasing costs.
 So preventing damage to installed equipment is a top priority.